Bronchial challenge tests

 How can I prepare for a bronchial challenge test?

-You might get a leaflet or some instructions with your appointment letter.
-It’s important that you read this carefully, as it will help you to prepare for the test.
+You should get a leaflet or instructions with your appointment letter.
+It’s important that you read these carefully, as it will help you to prepare for the test.

 You may be asked to: